Trump ‘White House in waiting’ helped develop Ohio voting bill touted as model for states

 “We have pushed through bills quickly off of perception,” Griffin said.
 “But we have been telling you for years of the actual things that are broken in our election system.”

-Ohio Capital Journal is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Ohio Capital Journal maintains editorial independence.
-Contact Editor David DeWitt for questions: info@ohiocapitaljournal.com.
-Follow Ohio Capital Journal on Facebook and Twitter.
+Kansas Reflector is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Kansas Reflector maintains editorial independence.
+Contact Editor Sherman Smith for questions: info@kansasreflector.com.
+Follow Kansas Reflector on Facebook and Twitter.